Terms of Reference

-(i) To advise the Pro Director for Research and the Strategic Director for Innovation on the School’s KEI Strategic Plan, to encourage, facilitate and monitor knowledge exchange (including student entrepreneurship and research students’ non-academic collaborations) and the impact of LSE research in line with the School’s commitments to research excellence and impact, and with the requirements of the KEF and KE Concordat.
+(i) To advise the Vice President and Pro-Vice Chancellor (Research) and the Strategic Director for Innovation on the School’s KEI Strategic Plan, to encourage, facilitate and monitor knowledge exchange (including student entrepreneurship and research students’ non-academic collaborations) and the impact of LSE research in line with the School’s commitments to research excellence and impact, and with the requirements of the KEF and KE Concordat.

-(ii) To advise the Pro Director for Research and the Strategic Director for Innovation on the School’s submissions to the KEF and the KE Concordat; to optimise the results of both and associated benefits accruing to the School, balancing these against the School’s broader strategic priorities.
+(ii) To advise the Vice President and Pro-Vice Chancellor (Research) and the Strategic Director for Innovation on the School’s submissions to the KEF and the KE Concordat; to optimise the results of both and associated benefits accruing to the School, balancing these against the School’s broader strategic priorities.

-(iii) To advise the Pro Director for Research and the Strategic Director for Innovation on decisions when allocating HEIF and NPIF funds for targeted assistance in support of KEF and KE Concordat preparations.
+(iii) To advise the Vice President and Pro-Vice Chancellor (Research) and the Strategic Director for Innovation on decisions when allocating HEIF and NPIF funds for targeted assistance in support of KEF and KE Concordat preparations.

 (iv) To ensure that information relevant to the KEF and KE Concordat is collected by departments and centres around the School and gathered centrally.
 This includes overseeing the School’s submission of HE-BCI Survey and other data.

 (v) To ensure that information relevant to the exercise is disseminated to academic staff, research staff, and research students.

 (vi) To request information that will identify strengths and weaknesses in the submissions.
 Having identified weaknesses, to suggest solutions to improve the School’s submissions in these areas.

 (vii) To ensure that it is informed of KEF and KE Concordat guidance, criteria and initiatives.